Each year, IFFGD goes to Washington DC to advocate for legislative issues that affect the GI patient community.

 The House and Senate Defense Appropriations Subcommittees fund the DOD CDMRP’s Gulf War Illness Research Program (GWIRP), which provides an excellent source of funding for functional GI disorders research.

 Medical foods are physician-directed foods intended for the dietary management of a disease or condition that has distinctive nutritional needs that cannot be met by normal diet alone and are used under medical supervision.
 Many individuals with FGIMDs benefit from medical foods.
 This bill seeks to provide coverage, under Medicare, Medicaid, other specified federal health-care programs and private health insurance, of foods and vitamins that are medically necessary for the management of certain metabolic and digestive disorders.
+This legislation has not being reintroduced in the 118th Congress, yet.
 Visit congress.gov to see if your Representative supports this legislation.

 The Functional GI and Motility Disorders Research Enhancement Act: This piece of legislation seeks to advance our scientific understanding of FGIMDs and improve treatment options for patients by encouraging and bolstering research.
 This bill calls on NIH to adopt and implement the FGIMD-related research recommendations outlined by the National Commission on Digestive Diseases.
 In addition, this bill calls on NIH to partner with the Department of Defense (DOD) and the Department of Veterans Affairs (VA) to increase research activities.
 This legislation is not being introduced in the 117th Congress.
 Many key asks of this legislation are currently being implemented by Congress and Federal Agencies.
 The continued advocacy efforts of the gastrointestinal community are encouraging the government to improve these efforts.